hanschen/vim-ipython-cell/README.md

 Installation
 ------------

-It is easiest to install ipython-cell using a plugin manager.
-I personally recommend [vim-plug].
+It is easiest to install ipython-cell using a plugin manager (I personally recommend [vim-plug]).
 See respective plugin manager's documentation for more information about how to install plugins.